 How selling gold from Grassington by post works

 GoldPaid serves customers in Grassington by post using a prepaid Royal Mail label.
 You do not need to visit a shop.
-There is no GoldPaid premises in Grassington to attend; the process is deliberately arranged so the parcel does the travelling, not you, and so every decision is made by you at home.
+There is nothing in Grassington to find or drive to; the label arrives by email, the parcel goes through your own Post Office, and you decide at your kitchen table.

 Grassington in context, and what we tend to receive from here